thomas-peray/job-recommendation/README.md

  - Rémi Delord | [@RemiDelordRTU](https://github.com/RemiDelordRTU) - [@2lgold11](https://github.com/2lgold11)
  - Grégoire Cosne | [@GregoireCosne](https://github.com/GregoireCosne)

+## Source
+The dataset used for this project is the [Job Dataset](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset) from Kaggle, by [Ravindra Singh Rana](https://www.kaggle.com/ravindrasinghrana).
+The dataset was generated using a combination of tools and methods, with a primary focus on maintaining data integrity and authenticity.

 ## Installation
 First, intall the required libraries with the following command:
 ```